bjyoung/Level-Up/Kotlin Style Guide.md

 - Includes types, functions, properties or type aliases at the top-level
 - File contents should serve one purpose
 - Minimize public declarations in a single file
-- Declarations that appear earlier in the file should help explain those farther down, but not vice-versa
+- Declarations that appear earlier in the file should help explain those farther down
 - Declarations should follow some logical order (not chronological)

 ### Class Member Ordering